wiris/html-integrations/demos/react/ckeditor5/README.md

     c.
 You can also add as many plugins as your project will need which are not on the default ClassicEditor build (We also added  the align plugin). <br>
     d.
 We recommend you to just clone the branch and copy the compiled file with the editor and the new configurations placed on **build/ckeditor.js** on your project src folder.
 If you decide to do it by other ways, you will have to change the way the custom build is imported on your app.component.ts file.

-4. Finally, you are ready to run the development server through the specified [command](#How-to-run-the-demo)
+4. Finally, you are ready to run the development server through the specified commant ```npm run start```

 ## How to run the tests